telerik/maui-docs/controls/slider/styling/thumb-styling.md

 * `ThumbFill`(`Color`)&mdash;Applies fill color to the slider's thumb.
 * `ThumbStyle`(`Style`)&mdash;Defines a custom style to the slider's thumb.

 In addition, you can modify the look &amp; feel of the range track, so it matches the style of the thumb.
-Range track refers to that part of the backtrack from its start along to the value thumb.
+Range track refers to that part of the backtrack from slider's `OriginValue` along to the value thumb.

 * `RangeTrackFill`(`Color`)&mdash;Defines fill color to the range track.
 * `RangeTrackStyle`(`Style`)&mdash;Applies a custom style to the range track.